dckimGUY/HW-HTML-Drafting-Project/README.md

 ![Make a design so complicated that nobody believes it is possible.](./images-for-readme/d_HW-HTML-Drafting-Screenshot.png)

-*Make a design so complicated that nobody believes it is possible.*

 ![Unwrap the wizards to make your own unique toolbar.](./images-for-readme/e_HW-HTML-Drafting-Screenshot.png)